imohanvadivel/grille/README.md

   ...
 </main>
 ```
-Maximum of ```30``` columns can be created.
 All the immediate children of the grid container act as the grid child.
 The following strategies can be used to position them.

 ### Positioning Grid Child
 - ```span="row"``` spans across the entire row <br/>